rocochallenge/rocochallenge.github.io/RoCo2026/docs/overview.md

 Robots are evaluated in a simulated gearbox assembly environment where the human role is abstracted as initial conditions.
 A single Simulation Task is defined, but it may include the following representative scenarios:

-•	**Collaborative Assembly from Scratch**: Starting from an empty state, where the robot completes the assembly pipeline as its contribution to a joint workflow.
+•	**Assembly from Scratch**: Starting from an empty state, where the robot completes the assembly pipeline as its contribution to a joint workflow.

 •	**Resume from Partial State**: The assembly has been partially completed by a “virtual human operator.”
 The robot must recognize the current state and continue to completion in the correct order.